admarschoonen/TouchLib/api---functions.md

 ```C++
 bool anyButtonIsCalibrating()
 ```
-Returns true if one or more channels are in calibrating state.
+Returns true if one or more sensors are in calibrating state.

 A common usage is to repeatedly call the `sample` function in the ```setup``` function until no more channels are in calibrating state: